-int XChangeKeyboardDevice(display, device)
+int XChangeKeyboardDevice(display, device);

-Display display;

-XDevice device;

-displaySpecifies the connection to the X server.deviceSpecifies the desired device.
+display y Specifies the connection to the X server.

+device Specifies the desired device.

-If no error occurs, XChangeKeyboardDevice returns Success.
+If no error occurs, XChangeKeyboardDevice returns Success .
 A ChangeDeviceNotify event with the request field set to NewKeyboard is sent to all clients selecting that event.
-A Mapping-Notify event with the request field set to MappingKeyboard is sent to all clients.
+A MappingNotify event with the request field set to MappingKeyboard is sent to all clients.
 The requested device becomes the X keyboard, and the old keyboard becomes available as an extension input device.
 The focus state of the new keyboard is the same as the focus state of the old X keyboard.

-XChangeKeyboardDevice can generate AlreadyGrabbed, BadDevice, BadMatch, and GrabFrozen errors.

-To change which physical device is used as the X pointer, use the XChangePointerDevice function.
-The specified device must support input class Valuators (as reported in the XListInputDevices request) and report at least two axes of motion, or the request will fail with a BadMatch error.
+$\tt XChangeKeyboardDevice\ can\ generate {\tt AlreadyGrabbed}$, $\tt BadDevice$, $\tt BadMatch$, and $\tt GrabFrozen\ errors.$ request) and report at least two axes of motion, or the request will fail with a BadMatch error.
 If the specified device reports more than two axes, the two specified in the xaxis and yaxis arguments will be used.
 Data from other valuators on the device will be ignored.